fonoster/fonoster/docs/self-hosting/securing-the-api.md

 Replace the email and domain name with your information.

+You should see a message indicating that the certificate was successfully obtained.

 After obtaining the certificate, stop and remove the temporary Nginx container:

 ```bash